10 Best Transportation Logistics Software for January 2026

 Risk Factors

-- Negative revenue growth of 1.1% suggests market maturity or competitive pressures
+- Negative revenue growth indicating market headwinds

-- Competitive threats from larger financial services and payment processors
+- Competitive pressure from larger payment processors

 | Metric | Value |